 All educators play a crucial role in counteracting systemic racism and developing new and equitable approaches that support the success of every student.
-During the 2020-2021 school year, we launched this fellowship program, bringing together six educators from across the US to explore how schools are addressing students’ executive function needs through an equity lens.
+Now in its third year, the EF and Equity Fellowship brings together educators from across the US to explore how schools are addressing students’ executive function needs through an equity lens.
 After two successful years of learning together, we are expanding our reach and recruiting a new cohort of teachers!

 Want to join this group of passionate and committed educators?
 Interested in using executive function strategies as a force for change in the classroom and beyond?

 - A free Full Access license to either SMARTS Elementary or SMARTS Secondary, comprising 30 comprehensive lesson plans with PowerPoint Presentations to guide instruction and fillable PDF handouts for students’ work.

 - Registration for a full year of ResearchILD’s professional development conferences and workshops, including the EF Essentials and SMARTS Summer Workshop, the 38th Annual Executive Function Conference, and additional workshops and trainings throughout the year.

 - Collaboration with like-minded educators in a tight-knit and supportive group.

-- Applications will be accepted on a rolling basis.
+- Applications will be accepted on a rolling basis through September 2022.
 Once you apply, we will reach out to you to schedule an online interview (approximately 30 min).

-- Teachers granted an EF fellowship will be able to register, free of charge, for ResearchILD’s Executive Function Summer Summit (July-August) and will receive additional training in using the SMARTS curriculum.
+- Teachers granted an EF fellowship will be able to receive access to ResearchILD’s Executive Function Summer Summit and will receive additional training through the SMARTS Workshop.